spraakbanken/swell-project/SweLL correction annotation_guidelines and code book (SweLL-taxonomy).md

 ### Some specific guidelines regarding morfological correction

 ## M-DEF
-_corrections regarding the use of definite/indefinite form can apply both to single words, groups of words and a missing/redundant article_
+_corrections regarding the use of definite/indefinite form, applies also to a missing/redundant article.
+If there are sevaral corrections within the same noun phrase, e.g. article + adjective + noun, they are to be tagged individually._
+  * Example (see also code book):

 ## M-F
 _something about can do here_